 - Sequence analysis

 - Other mtDNA genes.
-Complete sequencing of the mitochondrial genome can be used to detect rare mutations in all genes known to cause MELAS, if clinically indicated.
+Complete sequencing of the mitochondrial genome can be used to detect rare pathogenic variants in all genes known to cause MELAS, if clinically indicated.

 To confirm/establish the diagnosis in a proband